 Plepi, Joan, Neuendorf, Béla, Flek, Lucie, and Welch, Charles

-In Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP) 2022
+In Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP) May 2022

 Instead of using a single ground truth for language processing tasks, several recent studies have examined how to represent and predict the labels of the set of annotators.
 However, often little or no information about annotators is known, or the set of annotators is small.
 In this work, we examine a corpus of social media posts about conflict from a set of 13k annotators and 210k judgements of social norms.
 We provide a novel experimental setup that applies personalization methods to the modeling of annotators and compare their effectiveness for predicting the perception of social norms.
 We further provide an analysis of performance across subsets of social situations that vary by the closeness of the relationship between parties in conflict, and assess where personalization helps the most.